 The following years saw a developing relationship in the economic arena with a MOA being signed in Jinan in 2000 to conduct an agricultural exchange between the two cities.
 Mayor Heather Fargo in 2005 led an 18 member delegation to Jinan to attend a world-wide tourism fair.
 Sacramento was highlighted in an exhibit and depicted as a place to visit.
 Assemblyman Dave Jones visited Jinan in 2005 and enthusiastically became the spark plug to develop a discussion on a possible exchange program with the Medical School of Shandong University and the University of California at Davis Medical Center and a renewed relationship with CSUS and Shandong University.

-As Sacramento enters its two and a half decade of friendship with Jinan, we attempt to develop a strong individual and corporate membership base to promote exchange between Jinan and Sacramento with the hope of fostering educational, artistic, cultural and professional exchanges.
+As Sacramento enters its four decades of friendship with Jinan, we attempt to develop a strong individual and corporate membership base to promote exchange between Jinan and Sacramento with the hope of fostering educational, artistic, cultural and professional exchanges.
 Join us and become an active participant in the cultivation of friendship and understanding between the people of our cities.